selemondev/vue3-tailwind-tabs/README.md

-# Vue 3 Tailwind Tabs
+# Vue 3 Tailwind Tabs :rocket:

 A collection of Vue 3 components for creating tabs using TailwindCss.